tlkamp/fend-myreads/README.md

 ## Starting the App
 1. Ensure Node and NPM are installed.
 2. Clone or download this repository - note the location where the files are stored.
-3. Open a terminal in the location where your files are stored and run `npm start` to run the server.
+3. Open a terminal in the location where your files are stored and run `npm install && npm start` to run the server.
   * A browser should open and take you to the site.
 If it doesn't you can navigate to [`localhost:3000`](http://localhost:3000) (or click it here!

 ### A note about searching